SimonStimberg/Andean-Ritus/README.md

 ### 28. March 2019

 ported the project to FilmUni's Computer
+Vive worked immediately and marvelous!
+(without any SDKs in the project implemented - maybe thanks to the computer/unity configuration)
+camera position + rotation readout seem to work fine, too.

 issues:
 * Max-Patch: Perlin Noise Externel not working - is written for Mac only - got to find alternative
 * Binaural Panner didn't work - Java Virtual Machine required -> ask Stefan to install on PCs